Advent: Liturgical colour

-While the traditional color for Advent is violet, there is a growing interest in and acceptance, by some Christian denominations of blue as an alternative liturgical colour for Advent, a custom traced to the usage of the Church of Sweden (Lutheran) and the Mozarabic Rite, which dates from the 8th century.
+While the traditional colour for Advent is violet, there is a growing interest in and acceptance, by some Christian denominations of blue as an alternative liturgical colour for Advent, a custom traced to the usage of the Church of Sweden (Lutheran) and the Mozarabic Rite, which dates from the 8th century.

-The Lutheran Book of Worship lists blue as the preferred colour for Advent while the Methodist Book of Worship and the Presbyterian Book of Common Worship identify purple or blue as appropriate for Advent.
+The Lutheran Book of Worship lists blue as the preferred colour for Advent, while the Methodist Book of Worship and the Presbyterian Book of Common Worship identify purple or blue as appropriate for Advent.
 Proponents of this new liturgical trend argue that purple is traditionally associated with solemnity and somberness, which is fitting to the repentant character of Lent.
 There has been an increasing trend in Protestant churches to supplant purple with blue during Advent as it is a hopeful season of preparation that anticipates both Bethlehem and the consummation of history in the Second Coming of Jesus Christ.
 This colour is often called "Sarum blue", referring to its purported use at Salisbury Cathedral.
 Many of the ornaments and ceremonial practices associated with the Sarum rite were revived in the Anglican Communion in the late 19th and early 20th centuries, as part of the Anglo-Catholic Oxford Movement in the Church of England.
 While Anglican liturgist Percy Dearmer does not object to the use of blue during Advent, he did not attribute its use to Sarum. "[T]he so-called Sarum uses are really one-half made up from the fancy of nineteenth-century ritualists."

-While the Sarum use was influential, different dioceses, including Salisbury, used a variety of colored vestments.
-"In the Sarum Rite the Advent colour was red, but it could very well have been the red-purple known as murray..."
+While the Sarum use was influential, different dioceses, including Salisbury, used a variety of coloured vestments.
+"In the Sarum Rite the Advent colour was red, but it could very well have been the red-purple known as murray ..."

 The Roman Catholic Church retains the traditional violet.
 Blue is not generally used in Latin Catholicism, and where it does regionally, it has nothing to do with Advent specifically, but with veneration of the Blessed Virgin.
 However, on some occasions that are heavily associated with Advent, such as the Rorate Mass (but not on Sundays), white is used.

 During the Nativity Fast, red is used by Eastern Christianity, although gold is an alternative colour.